rcrdk/daily-diet-app/README.md

-# 🍽️ Daily Diet Tracker App
+# 🍽️ React Native Daily Diet Tracker App
 This is a React Native app created to help users monitor their eating habits.
 Users can log meals, track their progress.
 The app was developed as a challenge during my lessons at [Rocketseat](https://rocketseat.com.br/).

 ---